arshappleid/cosc-360-project/README.md

 # COSC 360 Webserver Link

-Currently the website is hosted at https://cosc360.ok.ubc.ca/qfinocch/index.php , and requires access to
+Currently the website is hosted [here](https://cosc360.ok.ubc.ca/qfinocch/index.php) , and requires access to

 # Project Overview and Requirements